Canção do Exílio

 The poem first appeared in Dias' book Primeiros Cantos (First Chants), published in 1846.
 It was influenced by and loosely based on Johann Wolfgang von Goethe's ballad Mignon, and some verses of the ballad are used as the poem's epigraph.

-"Canção do exílio" is one of the most famous poems of Brazilian literature, being referenced and/or parodied by many other Brazilian authors.
-The lines "Nossos bosques têm mais vida,/Nossa vida mais amores" are even used in the national anthem of Brazil.
+Canção do Exílio is one of the most famous poems of Brazilian literature, being referenced and/or parodied by many other Brazilian authors.
+The lines "Nossos bosques têm mais vida,/Nossa vida mais amores" were later included in the national anthem of Brazil as a tribute to Dias.

 The poem

-The poem begins with an excerpt of Johann Wolfgang von Goethe's ballad Mignon as epigraph:
+The poem begins with the following excerpt of Johann Wolfgang von Goethe's ballad Mignon as epigraph: